 12. Agreement commences

-• An enterprise agreement will come into operation seven days after the FWC approves it (or if a later date if specified in the agreement, from that date).
+An enterprise agreement will come into operation seven days after FWC approval, unless a later date is specified.

 Need further help?